AI Scribes for Ontario Family Doctors: A PHIPA-Safe Vendor Comparison (2026)

 Pros: Mature product.
 Strong third-party audit certifications.
 Good usability scores from clinics that have piloted it.

 Cons: Canadian residency is not a default.
 HIC contract is a negotiation.
-CLOUD Act exposure if hosted on the US-East GCP region by default.
+CLOUD Act exposure if hosted on a default US Google Cloud region.

-Best for: Larger physician groups with an in-house privacy office that can negotiate the residency and HIC clauses before signing.
+Best for: Larger physician groups (15+ providers) with an in-house privacy office that can negotiate the residency and HIC clauses before signing.

 5. Microsoft Dragon Copilot

-Microsoft Dragon Copilot is the rebranded combination of Dragon Medical and the Nuance DAX Ambient platform, now positioned as a clinical AI assistant for organizations on Microsoft 365.
-It is the heaviest-weight option in the comparison and the most expensive when fully loaded, because the credible deployment requires Microsoft 365 E3 or E5 plus the Dragon Copilot add-on plus, for PHIPA residency, the Microsoft 365 Advanced Data Residency add-on.
+Microsoft Dragon Copilot is the rebranded combination of Dragon Medical and the Nuance DAX Ambient platform, positioned as a clinical AI assistant for organizations already on Microsoft for Healthcare.
+It is the heaviest-weight option here and the most expensive fully loaded.

-Cons: Total cost of ownership is materially higher than Tali or Heidi when you include the Microsoft 365 license uplift.
-Residency depends on the ADR add-on rather than the base product.
+Cons: Total cost of ownership is materially higher than Tali or Heidi once the Microsoft 365 license uplift is counted.
+Residency is not answered by the ADR add-on.
+Not on the Ontario Vendor of Record list.
 Configuration complexity is real.

 Best for: Clinics already standardized on Microsoft 365 E3 or E5 with an internal IT partner managing the tenant, and the budget headroom to fund the bundled SKU.
-For broader Copilot context, our Microsoft 365 Copilot service page covers the underlying stack.
+For broader Copilot context, our guide to Microsoft 365 Copilot for Canadian SMBs covers the underlying stack.

-We include consumer ChatGPT and ChatGPT Team in the comparison not because they belong on a serious shortlist, but because clinics frequently ask whether a CAD $20 per month consumer tool can handle scribing “just for now.”
+We include consumer ChatGPT and ChatGPT Business here for one reason.
+Clinics frequently ask whether a CAD $20 per month consumer tool can handle scribing “just for now.”
 The answer is no, and the regulator is unambiguous about it.

 Pros: Cheap.
 Familiar to staff.